ladybug-tools/spider/cookbook/design-explorer-very-lite/README.md

 ## To do / wish list

 * 2018-08-27 ~ Theo ~ Better stepping on slider when small number of numeric filters

-* 2018-08-27 ~ Theo ~ Items that are toggle 'off' should not be selectable
 * 2018-08-25 ~ Theo ~ Add reset view / zoom all
 * 2018-08-25 ~ Theo ~ Add random data generator
 * 2018-08-24 ~ Theo ~ reverse the sort order of an axis